 Describe your role at Akron Children’s and what you hope to accomplish.

-I am a general pediatrician at Akron Children’s Hospital Pediatrics, Warren.
+I am a general pediatrician at Akron Children’s Pediatrics, Warren.
 I hope to provide excellent care to children with a special interest in taking care of underserved communities.

 What is your area of expertise and why did you choose it?